 Foster trust by allowing your team to work on a schedule that fits their lives outside of work.
 Avoid making requests to employees outside of their set working hours.
 This support encourages work-life balance that can result in increased employee engagement, productivity, and satisfaction.

-Maintain communication with employees and ensure they always have what they need to do their job.
+Maintain communication with remote work employees and ensure they always have what they need to do their job.
 Encourage employees to practice empathy and understanding with their colleagues, team members, and management.

 Help establish remote workspaces